NicoJanE/Powershell-Utilities/WSLFile/README.md

 **WSLFile** is a Docker-like file designed to describe and install a WSL environment by creating a WSLFile.
 It is primarily used to create WSL development stack templates, but it can be adapted for various other use cases.

-*For a sample WSL development stack see: [project here](https://github.com/NicoJanE/PY-Flask-FastApi-Template-WSL-Stack) and [setup instruction here](https://nicojane.github.io/PY-Flask-FastApi-Template-WSL-Stack/Howtos/Setup)*
+*For a sample WSL development stack,using it see: [here](https://github.com/NicoJanE/PY-Flask-FastApi-Template-WSL-Stack) and [specific setup instruction here](https://nicojane.github.io/PY-Flask-FastApi-Template-WSL-Stack/Howtos/Setup)*

 <br>